Call Us 24/7!

 Why Diener Law?

 Trusted Immigration Law Firm in North Carolina & California

-Diener Law is a full-service, mid-size, non-traditional firm in Eastern North Carolina.
+Diener Law is a full-service, mid-size, non-traditional immigration law firm in Eastern North Carolina.
 We advocate for the rights of the under-represented, including many Latino clients.
 Founded in 2004, our firm has grown rapidly but remains committed to its driving principles of inclusiveness, generosity, diversity, and excellence.
 We have offices throughout North Carolina and California.
-See our locations here.
+See our office locations here.